openenergymonitor/emonhub/README.md

 ### EmonHub Emoncms config module

-If your using emoncms on the same raspberry pi as emonhub you may find the emoncms config module useful which provides in browser access to emonhub.conf and emonhub.log:
+If your using Emoncms on the same Raspberry Pi as emonhub you may find the emoncms config module useful which provides in browser access to `emonhub.conf` and `emonhub.log`:

 https://github.com/emoncms/config